WPTravelteam/wp-travel/readme.txt

 * Fixed Minor style issue in themes page.
 * Fixed Js error regarding tabs in case of loading bundle js file.
 * Fixed trip type and trip location filter toolbar not working in taxonomy page.
+* Fixed select trip dropdown not working in coupon page.
-* Added missing translation string in booking widget.
+* Added missing translation string in booking section.
-Removed feature to edit FAQs which has been enqueued from global settings in trip page.
+* Removed feature to edit FAQs which has been enqueued from global settings in trip page.
-Removed 'Remove FAQ' button for Global FAQ's in trip edit page.
+* Removed 'Remove FAQ' button for Global FAQ's in trip edit page.

 Deprecated:
 * Function `wptravel_get_strings` is deprecated use `WpTravel_Helpers_Strings::get()` instead.